10 Best Things to do in Tokyo, Japan

 The team made us feel so welcome, and taught us a lot about samurai culture, as well as teaching us battle skills.
 We got to put on a kimono and hakama, and then learned how to hold and wield real samurai swords!

-After we had learned the basics, we got to perform a simple sword fight, and to finish off the class, the teachers blasted music and we practiced defeating bad guys together.
-It was so much fun and we definitely left with big smiles on our faces.
+After we had learned the basics, we got to perform a simple sword fight, and to finish off the class, the teachers blasted music, and we practiced defeating bad guys together.
+It was so much fun, and we definitely left with big smiles on our faces.

 Where to Stay in Tokyo, Japan